-Mr. Godfrey has extensive experience drafting a wide array of contractual documents, including licensing and IP transfer agreements, non-disclosure agreements and IP development agreements.
-He also regularly prepares and prosecutes trade-mark and patent applications, as well as memoranda, motions and notices of civil claim with respect to litigation matters including trade-mark oppositions, infringement, privacy and confidential information disputes.
-As well, Mr. Godfrey has been involved in researching regulatory and IP regimes around the development and delivery of biotechnology products through a Genome Canada-funded research project.
+Nelson has extensive experience drafting a wide array of contractual documents, including licensing and IP transfer agreements, non-disclosure agreements and IP development agreements.
+He also regularly prepares and prosecutes trademark and patent applications, and has been involved in all aspects of litigation matters including trademark oppositions, infringement of various forms of intellectual property, and privacy and confidential information disputes.
+He has appeared before the Supreme Court of British Columbia and the Federal Court of Canada.
+As well, Nelson has been involved in researching regulatory and IP regimes around the development and delivery of biotechnology products through a Genome Canada-funded research project.

-Mr. Godfrey's clients range from small local entities to large multinational corporations located throughout Western Canada, the United States, and internationally.
-Mr. Godfrey has a unique understanding and comprehension of client needs, having held in-house IP and regulatory roles with two mid-sized biotechnology companies prior to joining the firm.
+Nelson works with clients ranging from small local entities to multinational corporations located throughout Western Canada, the United States and internationally.
+Nelson has a unique understanding and comprehension of client needs, having held in-house IP and regulatory roles with two mid-sized biotechnology companies prior to joining the firm.
 He is committed to the long-term growth and development of the science and technology sectors in British Columbia and Canada, and has been involved with a wide variety of organizations dedicated to that end.

 •“Protecting Privacy and Exploiting Genomics: Existing Legal Regimes as Tools to Monitor, Guide, and Regulate the Collection, Use, and Disclosure of Personal Genomics Data, ” Moving Genomics from Bench to Bedside, Vancouver, BC, May 24, 2013

 •“Socially Beneficial Agricultural Genomics: Regulatory and Intellectual Property Regimes in Canada and Abroad, ” Student Biotechnology Network: Research Exchange, Vancouver, BC, March 26, 2011